kapsner/raspi-temperature/README.md

 ## Setup

-To connect the temperatur sensor to the rasperry see https://www.kompf.de/weather/pionewiremini.html.
+To connect the temperatur sensor to the rasperry see instructions from [here](https://www.kompf.de/weather/pionewiremini.html).

 To perform initial setup of the connected temperatur sensor, run